The Early Years Foundation Stage

 Children learn to listen, to understand what the teacher and their peers are communicating and how to express their needs, thoughts and ideas through speech.

-B) Specific areas
+B) Specific areas of learning

 Specific areas include essential skills and knowledge for children to participate successfully in society.